 7 Enterprise Companies Using AR to Sell More

-Augmented reality has moved beyond a retail-selling novelty to a strategy: businesses are using AR to sell more.
+Augmented reality (AR) has moved beyond a retail-selling novelty to a strategy: businesses are using AR to sell more.
 In fact, a survey by Nielsen IQ found that 61% of shoppers prefer shopping with retailers using AR.
+Read on to discover seven enterprise companies using AR to successfully boost sales and customer satisfaction.

-Harvard Business recently published the results of a study comparing shopper interaction between product testers and AR for 16 sample lipsticks.
+Harvard Business Review (HBR) published the results of a 2022 study comparing shopper interaction between product testers and AR for 16 sample lipsticks.
 Their research found that shoppers using AR:

-AR results in different shopper behaviors that can result in increased revenue and broader product sales.
+AR results in different shopping behaviors that can result in increased revenue and broader product sales.
 But how does that shopping behavior translate into the real world?

-Let's look at how seven companies are using AR to sell more.
+Let's look at how seven enterprise companies are using AR to sell more.

 1. Warby Parker